 Because you’re on a tight budget, you might think that a decent 4K television set is out of reach but it’s not.
 The Toshiba UL21 is a prime example of how you don’t need to spend thousands to get impressive UHD resolution and room-filling sound.

 This Toshiba UL21 TV packs it all into a sleek set that won’t cost you the earth.
 Granted it’s not going to win any awards for best picture or sound quality but with HDR10, Dolby Vision and Dolby Atmos support, it is excellent value for money.

 Not only do you get a decent viewing experience but there are also a few handy smart features like quick access to streaming apps like Netflix and Prime Video as well as voice control through your Alexa or Google Assistant smart speakers.
 You can read more about it in the Toshiba UL21 review.

-Audio is nothing special, and it loses some vibrancy quickly when you get away from viewing it straight on, but these aren't a surprise for a budget set.
-Our full Hisense A7500F review goes into more detail, but we really rate this TV's rich visuals despite its understandable budget limitations.
+Audio is nothing special so you might want to buy a separate soundbar to go with it but that's not a surprise for a budget set.
+Our full Hisense A7G review goes into more detail, but we really rate this TV's rich visuals despite its understandable limitations.

 The Samsung AU7100 is an impressive and affordable model from Samsung, available in 43, 50, 55, 58, 70, 75 and 85 inches.
 In our Samsung AU7100 review we looked at the 43-inch version; the larger panel sizes share its strengths and weaknesses.
 And there are a lot of strengths: this Samsung punches way above its price tag in terms of its 4K picture quality, contrast and motion handling.
 On the downside there's the familiar Samsung lack of Dolby Vision and some fairly unimpressive speakers that you'll want to supplement with a soundbar.